ldemailly/depgraph/README.md

 The driving and idea and need and "QA"ing is my own (ldemailly) but I haven't (yet) reviewed the code outside of pointing out errors etc

+For code quality and structure see my other repos (in fortio/)